utkarshk-power/technos_end_to_end_forecasting/README.md

-## This is the first End to End MLOps Powered Load Forecasting pipeline for a site
+## First End to End MLOps Powered Load Forecasting - Technos Site

 1. We will try to follow standard MLOps steps for developing this Forecasting Project.
 2. A separate module (.py script) for each functionality.
 For e.g., data loading, preprocessing, training and evaluation